Vulpixass/Minecraft-Instruction-Memory-Generator/README.md

 Now this is also an Instruction Manual so you know how this works in pseudo code:

-In this we use Registers and in this case we have These REGISTERS to use:
+In this we use Registers for the Register File and in this case we have These REGISTERS to use:

 R0  = 0;
 R1  = 1;